biicode/docs/c++/howto/howto-c++-ide-configuration.rst

 IDE configuration
 =================

 Biicode offers **integration with some of the most commonly used IDEs** for C++ programmers.
 It is able to do the appropriate project setup on your behalf.
-This way you can work on your biicode hive, using the underlying infrastructure and services provided by standard IDEs.
-In fact, this configuration can be established from the very first momment, when you create a new hive with the ``bii new`` command (see :ref:`the commands reference for more information<bii_new_command>`).
+This way you can work on your biicode project, using the underlying infrastructure and services provided by standard IDEs.
+In fact, this configuration can be established from the very first momment, when you create a new project with the ``bii init`` command (see :ref:`the commands reference for more information<bii_init_command>`).

 This section details the steps you should follow to achieve this integration.

-First of all, you need to configure your hive for the particular IDE of your choice.
-If you already did so when creating the hive with the help of the ``bii new`` command, you can skip this section.
-Otherwise, you can define your preferences in the ``settings.bii`` configuration of your hive.
+First of all, you need to configure your project for the particular IDE of your choice.
+If you already did so when creating the project with the help of the ``bii init`` command, you can skip this section.
+Otherwise, you can define your preferences in the ``settings.bii`` configuration of your project.

 Change your default C++ settings writting: